The project of today is: Can I use NTFS compression to system drivers repository?

 Fixing Minor Drawbacks

-Looking here and there, I discovered that some of the of the files became suddenly blue into these 2 folders:
+Looking here and there, I discovered that some of the files became suddenly blue in these 2 folders:

 I found out that they are hardlinks to copies into OEM Drivers Repository.

 Honestly, I don’t like it, and my solution is to periodically expand them (if any).

 compact.exe /u /i "%systemroot%\system32\drivers\*" compact.exe /u /i "%systemroot%\system32\*.dll"

 Then I created a new task (similar to the previous one), that is using SYSTEM user account, to execute: